windley/CS462-Event-Edition/project/Lab0.md

 # Passoff Procedure

-- An automated passoff procedure is here: http://75.101.147.215:4567/ You will be required to provide the AMI ID of your custom AMI, the User Data (bootstrapping) script you wish to use, and your NetID.
+- Email the TA (cs462ta@gmail.com) with this information, provide the AMI ID of your custom AMI, the User Data (bootstrapping) script you wish to use, and your full name.
+Please place in the email subject line "Lab 0 passoff".

 # Booting an AMI